 When a likable person is praised for their work, they typically have a response like this:

 Thank you so much!
 However, I’d like to emphasize that this was a team effort.
 I played only one small role in hitting this goal.
-Jen, Sam, Mike, and Kelsey … you were all crucial to making this happen.
-And we wouldn’t have done it without you.
+Jen, Sam, Mike, and Kelsey…you were all crucial to making this happen.
+And we couldn’t have done it without you.

 In other words, they give credit where credit is due.
 When they’re recognized for a success, they shift the praise toward everyone else.
 They give praise and empower people without expecting anything in return.